daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D44: Feb 20 2018

+**Today's Progress**: Totally addicted to the code battles on SoloLearn - have been doing the HTML and JS battles all day!

 ## R2D42: Feb 18 2018

 **Today's Progress**: Some more MongoDB and Mongoose though the boot camp - my heart's not in it tonight so just a short session :)